LukePappa/myOS/t.md

-The direct apprehension of absolute truth, which is itself beyond words, is possible through the bare act of existence.
+Absolute truth, which is itself beyond words, may be found in the bare act of existence.